 Preparation of the flammekuche (tarte flambée in french)

-Mix the fromage frais with the cream, and season lightly with salt and pepper.
+- Mix the fresh cheese with the cream, and season lightly with salt and pepper.

 Enjoy this delicious flammekuche during the winter with a good glass of a Riesling, or Pinot gris (alsatian wine) and some friends !